 Want to learn how to make a beautiful log cabin quilt?
 We've got a fabulous video tutorial for you to follow with the talented Kate Owen.
 The perfect sewing project to snuggle up with all year round, this cosy quilt is perfect for draping on your sofa or bed, or bundling up for outdoor adventures!

 Kate's beautiful log cabin quilt is the perfect candidate for using fabric from your stash - but if you're looking for a special colourway, take a look at some gorgeous fat quarter packs!

-First, follow Kate’s instructions to cut the strips and squares you need to build the log cabin pattern, using your rulers and rotary cutter, trimming your thread and pressing each seam as you go along.
+Rotate the fabric and follow Kate’s instructions as you cut strips measuring 2 inches wide and 3 inch squares you need to build the log cabin pattern.
+All this can be done using your rulers and rotary cutter, trimming your thread and pressing each seam as you go along.

 Stitch the front pieces together

 Using the same method, stitch your squares together in rows of four.
 When you have four rows of four-square strips, you are ready to sew them together to form the 16 square quilt front.
 Remember to press your seams and trim thread as you go!

 A border will help to preserve the shape and size of your log cabin squares, because when you add a backing to your quilt, the edge will eat up some of that precious fabric pattern!
 To add a border, cut four 3" long strips of fabric, and following the same principle as before, pin the first strip to one edge, right sides together.
 Sew the seam together, then trim thread and press.
 Repeat three more times, working your way around the sides of the quilt.

 To create the 'quilt sandwich', lie all three layers one on top of the other.
 First the back, then the wadding, and finally the top.
 Ensure that your back and wadding are both bigger than the quilt top, so that you have room to move around, and consider for this quilt, that the backing will also form the edging of the quilt, so you will need at least 3" spare around each side.